 Walt Disney Family Museum

 The exhibits in the Walt Disney Family Museum are made interactive and interesting, featuring the voice of Walt Disney himself.
 It also includes an array of early drawings of your favorite Disney characters.

 See Related: Best Walking Tours in San Francisco

 Aquarium of the Bay

-The San Francisco CityPass will take you through 300 feet of tunnels with the view of more than 20,000 marine animals.
+The San Francisco CityPass will take you through 300 feet of tunnels with a view of more than 20,000 marine animals.
 It offers a massive and immersive exhibit of all the best sea creatures your imagination offers.

 There are moon jellies, colorful rockfish, sharks, river otters, and the famous giant Pacific octopus.
 There is the Touch of the Bay exhibit that always wins the hearts of young visitors.